sjbhs/example-stripe-ach-rails/README.md

 # A Stripe ACH example app

-An example app illustrating accepting ACH donations with [Stripe](https://stripe.com).
+An example app illustrating accepting ACH payments with [Stripe](https://stripe.com).
 Find more about this in [Stripe's ACH documentation](https://stripe.com/docs/ach).

 ## Demo
 You can find a demo of this application running at [https://stripe-ach-example-app.herokuapp.com/](https://stripe-ach-example-app.herokuapp.com/).